Timothy-Pulliam/blog/src/pages/blog/tf-backend.md

 description: "Create a Terraform Backend with Azure CLI"
 pubDate: "Dec 13 2022"
 heroImage: "/Timothy-Pulliam/terraform-hero.png"
+previewText: "A best practice when working with Terraform is to store the state file in a remote location.
+This is accomplished by creating a Terraform backend.
+For Azure, an Azure Blob Storage can be used to store the state file in."
 ---

 A best practice when working with Terraform is to store the [state file](https://developer.hashicorp.com/terraform/language/state) in a remote location.
 This is accomplished by creating a [Terraform Backend](https://developer.hashicorp.com/terraform/language/settings/backends/configuration).
 For Azure, an [Azure Blob Storage](https://learn.microsoft.com/en-us/azure/storage/blobs/storage-blobs-introduction) can be used to store the state file in.